mikehardy/thunderlink/README.md

 You may even configure ThunderLink to tag the email while creating the link, enabling advanced workflows and more productivity!

-ThunderLinks are based on the unique message ID generated when an email is sent.
+ThunderLinks are durable even if you file the message.
+They are based on the unique message ID generated when an email is sent.
 This enables the Thunderbird email client to quickly and reliably find and select any email that exists in your Thunderbird mail store.

 <b>Installation</b>
 ===========